jakesylvestre/site/_posts/commands/2012-10-12-UsefulTinyCommands.md

 	clear

 This clears off everything on your terminal screen.
 However, if you scroll back, notice the large amount of empty space.
 In truth, all the clear command does is print out empty lines.

+### Reset your screen

+    reset

+This resets everything on your terminal screen.
+Unlike *clear* it actually *clears off everything* from your terminal screen.

 ## Time and Date